 Chalkis, the chief town of the island of Evia in Greece, is situated on the strait of the Euripus at its narrowest point.
 The name is preserved from antiquity and is derived from the Greek “chalkos” (copper, bronze), though there is no trace of any mines in the area.

 The island Evia is the second largest in Greece after Crete and it has played an important role in Greek History from earliest prehistory to the present day.
 Its importance is chiefly due to its geographical position and Geo-morphology.
 It is 175 kilometers long and faces the Greek mainland along the whole length of its eastern seaboard.

 Evripos channel is a natural channel between Evia island and the Greek mainland, while the city of Chalkis is built on both sides.
 Many legends exist, trying to justify the almost unique tide phenomenon in this channel.
 Some researchers stayed on the illusion of explaining it while some others, unable to explain it, stayed admiring its magnificence.

-The water-flow in Evripos channel is changing direction about every 6 hours, causing a strong vortex, a rare physical phenomenon, triggering the imagination and the curiosity of humans since the prehistoric times, searching for mythological, astronomical, physical and philosophical explanations.
-Watch the sea water changing direction in the video below:
+The water-flow in the Evripos channel is changing direction about every 6 hours, causing a strong vortex, a rare physical phenomenon, triggering the imagination and the curiosity of humans since prehistoric times, searching for mythological, astronomical, physical, and philosophical explanations.
+Watch the seawater changing direction in the video below:

-The place where the old bridge is built, is the narrowest point of the channel, and the water current can reach the speed of 15km (9 miles) per hour!
+The place where the old bridge is built is the narrowest point of the channel, and the water current can reach the speed of 15km (9 miles) per hour!
 It is really interesting to watch the reversion of flow direction that happens about every 6 hours.
 The exact time of reversion is determined by the position of the moon.